 Western Michigan University's elementary education program includes coursework and experiences leading to a Michigan PK-6 certification.
 If you choose this major, you will take courses in language arts, mathematics, science and social studies.

 WMU's elementary education program will provide you with:

 - A program cohort where support and guidance are made available.

-- Ample opportunity to work with children in our public schools, grades K-8.
+- Ample opportunity to work with children in our public schools, grades PK-6.

 - A part-time pre-internship where you will work with mentor teachers two full days a week.

 - A full-time internship that will be your culminating teaching experience.